pjamsa/C_Sharp_Projects/README.md

 <h2>Date Time</h2>
 This application displays the current Date and Time (DateTime.Now) and then asks the user to input a number.
 The application then converts the user number into hours and adds them to the current time and displays the future time in the console.

+<h2>Student Database</h2>
+This project is a basic Entity Framework Code-First app that creates a basic Student database and adds one student to the database.